urvin-compliance/caracal/README.md

 ### Links

 Links can be added inside paragraphs by using the `link` method.
 The method accepts several optional parameters for controlling the style and behavior of the rule.

+*At present, all links are assumed to be external.*

     # no options
     docx.p do